bulletmark/pipxu/README.md

     uninstall           Uninstall a Python application and it's virtual environment
-    upgrade-all         Upgrade all packages and their executables. upgrade             Upgrade a package and their executables. version             List installed package versions.
+    upgrade-all         Upgrade all packages and their executables. upgrade             Upgrade a package and it's executables. version             List installed package versions.

 Note you can set default starting global options in $HOME/.config/pipxu-